We are all eternal learners and we always keep our eyes open for new apps, platforms and methods of learning foreign languages.

 Did I say Duolingo gamified language learning?
 Mindsnacks takes gamification to a whole different level.

-The design is very enjoyable, cheerful and charming (I would have just said cute, but that may discourage some of you from trying it ;-) ) which really helps to stay involved with the learning.
-Being timed the games keep you engaged and often at the edge of your seat and on top of that MindSnacks also assigns you quests so you can really feel like a language explorer.
+The design is very charming (I would have just said cute, but that may discourage some of you from trying it 😉 ) which helps to stay involved with the learning.
+Being timed, the games keep you engaged and often on the edge of your seat.
+And on top of that MindSnacks also assigns you quests so you can really feel like a language explorer.

 The basic download is free, but it comes only with a restricted number of games.
 If you pay a little bit you can access more lessons and widen your game options.

 Busuu offers full courses in 12 languages.
 The app is free but to unlock most of the features and course materials you have to invest $17 a month.
 The app takes you through learning individual words to simple dialogues and questions about the dialogues.
 All of which include audio where you can listen to native pronunciation.